 The farmers who grow our wheat know Great Harvest is a tough client.
 Every year we conduct wheat testing on the crops to measure protein content, moisture level, baking qualities and, of course, taste.
 We also conduct wheat testing for chemical residue and GMOs to be sure our wheat is clean.
 The high-quality wheat we ultimately purchase allows us to bake without using artificial dough conditioners to boost loaf size.

 Our growers know that the slightest variation in the wheat crop can completely change the flavor, size, and shape of a loaf.
 Consistency is the key.
 That's why we perform at least one hundred test bakes each year.
 First, our growers send their wheat harvest samples to suppliers for preliminary testing.
-Only test lots that meet the specified criteria are sent on to our research & development bakery in Dillon, Montana.
+Only wheat samples that meet the specified criteria are sent on to our research & development bakery in Dillon, Montana.

 In R&D, we stone mill each sample of wheat into fresh ground flour, unlocking the nutty flavor while retaining all of its original parts.
 Then we begin measuring, mixing, weighing, kneading, and baking.
 Understanding the subtle nuances of the wheat — what great dough should feel like, how it should bake, and above all, how it should taste — is what distinguishes Great Harvest products.